A duality theorem for the ic-resurgence of edge ideals: Abstract

 \section{Abstract}

 The aim of this work is to use linear programming and polyhedral geometry to prove a duality formula for the ic-resurgence of edge ideals.
-We show that the ic-resurgence of the edge ideal $I$ of a clutter $\mathcal{C}$ is equal to the ic-resurgence of the edge ideal $I^\vee$ of the blocker $\mathcal{C}^\vee$ of $\mathcal{C}$.
-We study the linear programs and the associated polyhedra that have been used to compute the ic-resurgence of squarefree monomial ideals.
-If $\mathcal{C}$ is a connected non-bipartite graph with a perfect matching or $\mathcal{C}$ is the clutter of bases of certain uniform matroids, we compute a formula for the ic-resurgence of $I$.
+We show that the ic-resurgence of the edge ideal $I$ of a clutter $\mathcal{C}$ and the ic-resurgence of the edge ideal $I^\vee$ of the blocker $\mathcal{C}^\vee$ of $\mathcal{C}$ coincide.
+If $\mathcal{C}$ is the clutter of bases of certain uniform matroids, we recover a formula for the resurgence of $I$, and if $\mathcal{C}$ is a connected non-bipartite graph with a perfect matching, we show a formula for the Waldschmidt constant of $I^\vee$.